 If you are not able to tell us your preference – for example, if you are unconscious – we may go ahead and share your information if we believe it is in your best interest.
 We may also share your information when needed to lessen a serious and imminent threat to health or safety.

 Unless you give us written permission, we may not sell your information, or share your information for marketing purposes.

 We may use or disclose your PHI without your authorization for purposes of your treatment, for payment purposes, and for other health care operations as explained below.
 We typically use or share your PHI in the following ways.

 Help manage the health care treatment you receive.
 We can use your PHI and share it with professionals who are treating you.
 For example, a doctor may send us information about your diagnosis and treatment plan so we can arrange additional services.

 Run our organization/health care operations.
 We can use and disclose your information to run our organization and contact you when necessary.
 These uses and disclosures are necessary to make sure that you receive quality care and to operate and manage our office.
 For example, we may use PHI about you to develop better services for you.
 We are not allowed to use genetic information to decide whether we will give you coverage and the price of that coverage.
 This does not apply to long term care plans.

 Pay for your health services.
 We can use and disclose your PHI as we pay for your health services.
 For example, we may share information about you with your health plan administrator to coordinate payment for health services you have received.

 Administer your plan.
 We may disclose your PHI to your health plan sponsor for plan administration.

 We are allowed or required to share your PHI in other ways – usually in ways that contribute to the public good, such as public health and research.
 We have to meet many conditions in the law before we can share your PHI for these purposes.
-For more information see: https://www.hhs.gov/ocr/privacy/hipaa/understanding/consumers/index.html.
+We may use or disclose your PHI in the following ways: